jhobbsBSU/guest-sessions/slides/embracing-failure.md

 # Be prepared to mae mitakes...

 <!--
-Therefore, a key point about creativity and this module is being prepared to make mistakes and fundamentally changing how we think about failure.
+Therefore, a key point about creativity is being prepared to make mistakes and fundamentally changing how we think about failure.
 -->
 ---
 # Be prepared to make mistakes...